 The Inter-Parliamentary Union (IPU) and the European Parliament (EP) regularly hold Parliamentary Conferences on the WTO, which usually include a briefing from the Director-General.

 The Steering Committee of the Parliamentary Conference meets twice a year in Geneva.
 The Committee consists of around 30 parliamentarians.
-The Director-General regularly briefs the Committee on the status of the Doha Round of negotiations.
+The Director-General regularly briefs the Committee on the status of the latest trade negotiations.

 Parliamentary Conference on the WTO back to top